 On April 27, 2021, Council approved a total of \$5.25 million dollars to fund the Fire Department's Vegetation Management Program through the PG&E 2017 Wildfires Settlement.
 The funds are to be used over the course of 5 years.
-In 5 months, the Fire Department has spent approximately \$53,000 on items that include educational materials, office needs and equipment.
-We have encumbered \$1.0 million for a fuel treatment project along evacuation routes and feeder streets on both private and property.
 A total of approximately \$1.25 million has been allocated for our cost share of roughly \$4.9 million in Hazard Mitigation Grant Program applications that have been submitted to CAL OES and are now going through FEMA review.
-The City is actively recruiting for two limited term Fire Inspector and a limited term Plan Reviewer to meet the needs of the program and review of vegetation management plans.
+Council approved additional PG&E settlement funds to cover our local cost share.
+The City is actively recruiting for a second limited term Fire Inspector and a limited term community outreach specialist to meet the needs of the vegetation management program.